Soviet submarine B-39: Post-USSR history

 B-39 was decommissioned on 1 April 1994 and sold to Finland.
 She made her way from there through a series of sales to Vancouver Island in 1996 and to Seattle, Washington, in 2002 before arriving in San Diego, California, on 22 April 2005 and becoming an exhibit of the Maritime Museum of San Diego.
 During her sequence of owners she acquired the names "Black Widow" and "Cobra", neither of which she had during her commissioned career.

 When B-39 was made a museum, the shroud around her attack periscope was cut away where it passes through her control room.
 As built, a Foxtrot's periscopes are only accessible from her conning tower, which is off-limits in the museum.
-With the shroud cut away, tourists can look through the partially raised periscope (which is directed toward the USS Midway museum, some 500 yd away).
-However, the unidentified and unexplained change gives the false impression that one periscope could be used from the control room.
+With the shroud cut away, tourists could look through the partially raised periscope (which is directed toward the USS Midway museum, some 500 yd away).
+However, the unidentified and unexplained change gave the false impression that one periscope could be used from the control room.

-In 2000, while stored in Vancouver, B-39 was used as a stage for scenes in the Stargate SG-1 episode "Small Victories".
-In 2012 she was a stage for the movie Phantom.
+In 2000, while stored in Vancouver, B-39 was used as a stage for scenes in the Stargate SG-1 episode "Small Victories" (S04E01).

-In 2010 B-39 was proposed to be sunk to create an offshore diving reef, but an outcry from teachers and enthusiasts ensured the sub would stay on display for the time being.
+In 2010, B-39 was proposed to be sunk to create an offshore diving reef, but an outcry from teachers and enthusiasts ensured the sub would stay on display a while longer.

+In 2012, B-39 was a stage for the film Phantom (2013).